The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 Since my article on the emotional fascia and its implications in the development of scoliosis, I wanted to know how the fascia connects to the brain and which part of it.

-Interception is a complex bidirectional interplay between the brain and other organs that are necessary to monitor and regulate internal physicological states.
-The fascia is the largest interoceptive organ – major of its nerve endings called C-fibres have projections in the insula.
+Interoception is a complex bidirectional interplay between the brain and other organs that are necessary to monitor and regulate internal physicological states.
+The fascia is the largest interoceptive organ – most of its nerve endings called C-fibres have projections in the insula.

 The Insula’s Interoceptive Role In Scoliosis Development